Azure-Samples/Azure-MachineLearning-DataScience/Misc/SQLDW/machine-learning-data-science-process-sqldw-walkthrough.md

 	ms.tgt_pltfrm="na"
 	ms.devlang="na"
 	ms.topic="article"
-	ms.date="10/27/2015"
-	ms.author=""/>
+	ms.date="01/08/2016"
+	ms.author="bradsev"/>

 # The Cortana Analytics Process in action: using SQL Data Warehouse

-In this tutorial, we will walk you through building and deploying a machine learning model using a publicly available dataset -- the [NYC Taxi Trips](http://www.andresmh.com/nyctaxitrips/) dataset.
-The procedure follows the Cortana Analytics Process (CAP) workflow.
+In this tutorial, we walk you through building and deploying a machine learning model using SQL Data Warehouse (SQL DW) for a publicly available dataset -- the [NYC Taxi Trips](http://www.andresmh.com/nyctaxitrips/) dataset.
+The binary classification model constructed predicts whether or not a tip was paid for a trip, and models for multiclass classification and regression are also discussed.

+The procedure follows the [Cortana Analytics Process (CAP)](https://azure.microsoft.com/en-us/documentation/learning-paths/cortana-analytics-process/) workflow.
+We show how to setup a data science environment, how to load the data into SQL DW, and how to explore the data and engineer features in SQL DW and in an IPython Notebook.
+We then show how to build and deploy the model in Azure Machine Learning.

 ## <a name="dataset"></a>NYC Taxi Trips Dataset Description

-The NYC Taxi Trip data is about 20GB of compressed CSV files (~48GB uncompressed), comprising more than 173 million individual trips and the fares paid for each trip.
-Each trip record includes the pickup and drop-off location and time, anonymized hack (driver's) license number and medallion (taxi’s unique id) number.
+The NYC Taxi Trip data consists of about 20GB of compressed CSV files (~48GB uncompressed), recording more than 173 million individual trips and the fares paid for each trip.
+Each trip record includes the pickup and drop-off locations and times, anonymized hack (driver's) license number, and the medallion (taxi’s unique id) number.
 The data covers all trips in the year 2013 and is provided in the following two datasets for each month:

 1. The 'trip_data' CSV contains trip details, such as number of passengers, pickup and dropoff points, trip duration, and trip length.
 Here are a few sample records: